 Will the 70th week start in the year 2026?
 If so, then Jesus second coming is in 2030 at the 70th week midpoint.

 First: Harold W. Hoehner book (Ref.
 1) has Pilate's reign from 26 to 36 AD, when he gave the order to crucify Jesus (John 19:16).
-Harold Hoehner supports 30 and 33 AD as the only feasible dates when based on the ministry of Jesus, of which 30 AD is no longer viable since 2023 (2030 - 7) has already occurred.
+Harold Hoehner supports 30 and 33 AD as the only feasible dates when based on the ministry of Jesus, of which 30 AD is no longer viable since 2023 (2030 - 7) has already occurred with no seven-year treaty being signed.
 A day is represented as a thousand years (2 Peter 3:8).
 Therefore, it seems to point to Jesus's likely crucifixion in 33 AD, which supports the start of the 70th week in possibly 2026 (2033 - 7).

 Second: Mitchell First book (Ref.
 2) has the Rabbinic (Jewish) vs conventional (Gregorian) chronology short by 207 years.
 Their calendar year is 5786 from the conventional 1 October 2025 (Rosh Hashanah) to 30 September 2026.
 This points to the 70th week start as occurring during their corrected year 5993 (2786 + 207, seven years short of 6000).

 Third: Robert Parker book (Ref.
-3) pointed to either 13 November 2023 (not fulfilled) and 9 November 2026 (yet to be known) as a possibility when the 70th week starts based on May 1948.
-If all the theory filters are removed then the start of the 70th week must start from a future year from mid-October to mid-November, which is almost seven years (exactly 7 x 360 days) earlier from that future Yom Kippur.
-Another day of 23 October 2063 (2070 - 7) is a possibility based on 7 June 1967.
+3) pointed to either 13 November 2023 (not fulfilled) and 9 November 2026 (yet to be known) as a possibility when the 70th week starts based on the feasts of the Lord theory and a generation start date of May 1948.
+If all the theory filters are removed, except the second fall feast of the Lord, then the start of the 70th week must start from a future year from mid-October to mid-November, which is almost seven years (exactly 7 x 360 days) earlier from that future Yom Kippur representing the end of the 70th week.
+Another day of 23 October 2063 (2070 - 7) is a possibility based on 7 June 1967, though fails filter #3 of 75 days in chapter 8.
 Theory is based on the end of the 70th week occurring on an annual Yom Kippur (second fall feast of the Lord).

 2nd Book Discussion: